luciarodriguezmar/Tcell_quantification/README.md

 #### 3.2.
 ANALYSIS IN 3D
 After 3.1., run the ‘3D_tcell_analysis.ipynb’ using the excel file generated with the 2D features.
+After obtaining the features in 3D, this code also allows running PCA analysis and kmeans clustering, as well as statistical analysis and visualization of the data in napari.
 ### 4. OLD FILES
 In case of wanting to re-run old files for the analysis of FoxP3+ cells, the excel files needed for this analysis are in the folder excel_files_final.